Uttarpara Public Library: The Library

 On 15 April 1859, Jaykrishna Mukherjee formally opened the first free Public Library in India (and perhaps in Asia as well).
 This library, known as the Uttarpara Public Library, was originally Jaykrishna's personal collection and open to researchers as early as 1851.
-Influenced by Dwarkanath Tagore and in light of the Public Library Act of 1850 (in Britain), Jaykrishna wanted to do something to spread public education and increase scholarship in Bengal.
+Influenced by Dwarkanath Tagore and in light of the Public Libraries Act 1850 (in Britain), Jaykrishna wanted to do something to spread public education and increase scholarship in Bengal.
 In the August 1854, he submitted a proposal, for a public library at Uttarpara, to the Divisional Commissioner of Burdwan.
 He was willing to donate Rs.
 5000 towards this.
 The proposal failed, and Jaykrishna went ahead and funded the entire library by himself.
 The library building, a palatial construction by the side of the Hooghly, started being constructed in 1856.
 The land area was one acre and the entire construction cost him Rs.
 85000.
 The staff appointed was initially 7 people: a librarian, an assistant librarian, a clerk, two gardeners, one sweeper, and one durwan.
 He also appointed a group of Uttarpara citizens as curators of the library.
 To them he "has made over a landed estate yielding Rs.
 1800 a year; but as more works of English and Sanscrit [were] yet to be added, he [had] made a separate provision for the same."

 Initially, the library held around 3000 books and many periodicals: all from Jaykrishna's private collection.
 He procured more books and periodicals from diverse sources: he bought them from the fund of the charitable Devottara trust formed by his father, bought rare collections from the Bengal Harkara Library, and he also bought books from the sellers at China Bazar.
 By 1865, the library had 12000 books in English and 2500 books in Bengali and Sanskrit.
 As of now, the library has 45000 old and rare books (most of them from the 17th to the 19th century); 65000 new books (both Bengali and English); 2500 old periodicals; 20000 new (and bound) periodicals; and 450 manuscripts.
 As Sir William Hunter had said, it is "a unique storehouse of local literature alike in English and vernacular tongues."